 Absentee ballots are available at the Clerk's Office.
-You can request an application by emailing the Clerk or calling the Clerk's office.
+You can request an application by emailing the City Clerk or calling the Clerk's office.

 All registered voters are eligible to vote by mail

 Due to the passage of the statewide ballot proposal 18-3, all eligible and registered voters in Michigan may now request an absent voter ballot without providing a reason.